Shipnative

 Where Supabase wins

 • SQL-shaped data.
-Users, posts, follows, comments — relational data wants joins, not nested paths.
+Users, posts, follows, comments — relational data wants joins, not nested document paths.
+Firestore makes you denormalize and maintain copies; Postgres just joins.

 • Multi-tenant apps.
-Row-level security makes workspace-scoped queries trivial and safe.
+RLS makes workspace-scoped queries trivial and safe: one policy, enforced at the database layer, instead of security rules you have to mirror in every query.
 See How to Build a SaaS Mobile App with AI.

 Where Firebase wins

 • Free auth at scale.
-50k MAUs free and generous reads make it attractive for consumer apps.
+50k MAUs free with generous read quotas suits consumer apps with light data needs.

-• Google ecosystem.
-Analytics, Remote Config, Cloud Messaging, App Check — one project, one dashboard.
+• The Google ecosystem.
+Analytics, Remote Config, Cloud Messaging, Crashlytics, App Check — one dashboard.

 Frequently Asked Questions